-Taxes in Montenegro are among the lowest in Europe (the income tax is 9%, while in Russia – 13%, and in Ukraine – 18%).
+Taxes in Montenegro are among the lowest in Europe (the income tax is 9%).
 The agreement on avoidance of double taxation between Montenegro and 42 states allows to reduce the debt burden for foreigners.
 There are benefits for entrepreneurs doing business in developing northern regions: in the first 3 years of business they are exempt from paying income tax.

 In order to become a tax resident in Montenegro and get opportunities for profitable fiscal optimization, you need to register a company or stay in the country for a certain period of time.
 How to become a resident with the capital from 1 EUR, what types of income are not taxed and other peculiarities of Montenegrin taxation are described in this article.